 Water glass was a prevelant method to preserve eggs until the early 20th century, in particular in rural areas, before electricity was widely available.
 Its use has fallen off, but you can still preserve eggs using it.

 What is water glass?
 It’s the street name for sodium silicate, which has been used with wide success to preserve eggs.
-You can buy it on Amazon using the link below.

 It works because the bacteria that would enter the egg to spoil it are kept out by the mixture.